swiftlang/swift-evolution/proposals/nnnn-access-level-on-imports.md

 ## Detailed design

-In this section we discuss the three main language changes of this proposal: accept access-level keywords on import statements to declare the visibility of the imported module, apply that information when type-checking the source file, and determine when indirect clients can skip loading transitive dependencies.
+In this section we discuss the three main language changes of this proposal: accept access-level modifiers on import statements to declare the visibility of the imported module, apply that information when type-checking the source file, and determine when indirect clients can skip loading transitive dependencies.
-We then cover other concerns addressed by this proposal: the different default access-levels of imports in Swift 5 and Swift 6, and the relationship with other attributes on imports.
+We then cover other concerns addressed by this proposal: the different default access levels of imports in Swift 5 and Swift 6, and the relationship with other attributes on imports.

-### Declaring the access-level of an imported module
+### Declaring the access level of an imported module

-The access-level is declared in front of the import statement using some of the keywords used for a declaration: `public`, `package`, `internal`, `fileprivate`, and `private`.
+The access level is declared in front of the import statement using some of the modifiers used for a declaration: `public`, `package`, `internal`, `fileprivate`, and `private`.

 A public dependency can be referenced from any declaration and will be visible to all clients.
-It is declared with either the `public` keyword, or without a keyword in Swift 5 where an import is public by default.
+It is declared with either the `public` modifier, or without a modifier in Swift 5 where an import is public by default.

 ```swift
 public import PublicDependency
 import OtherPublicDependency // Swift 5 only
 ```

-A dependency visible only to the modules of the same package is declared with the `package` keyword.
+A dependency visible only to the modules of the same package is declared with the `package` modifier.
 Only `package`, `internal`, `fileprivate` and `private` declarations can reference the imported module.

 ```swift
 package import PackageDependency
 ```

-A dependency internal to the module is declared with the `internal` keyword, or without a keyword in Swift 6 mode where an import is public by default.
+A dependency internal to the module is declared with the `internal` modifier, or without a modifier in Swift 6 mode where an import is public by default.
 Only `internal`, `fileprivate` and `private` declarations can reference the imported module.

 ```swift